Sharing literacy, learning, and love with the children of Haiti Lifeline

 Although the Creole section at first appeared sparse, we now have a few hundred books including beginning and advanced readers, science, history, story books and reference books.
 In addition, there are also several bi-lingual books and a growing collection of French story books.
 Several of the books are also bi-lingual and some are tri-lingual, Creole, French, and English.

 Due to staffing constraints, the library was originally open to the children on a very limited basis.
-In September of 2014, with the promise of further financial support, Nicole, the founder and director at Lifeline, hired two librarians to ensure that the library will be staffed and accessible to the children on a daily basis.
-The librarians have proven to be an invaluable asset to the increasing literacy now observed in the children.
+In September of 2014, with the promise of further financial support, Nicole, the founder and director at Lifeline, hired a librarian to ensure that the library will be staffed and accessible to the children on a daily basis.
+The librarian, Simone, has proven to be an invaluable asset to the increasing literacy now observed in the children.

-Click on the Library Sponsorship photo above for ways to support the library.
+Click on the Library Sponsorship photo above for more ways to support the library.